OrlolvareZ/hollow-knight.github.io/readme.md

 # My first website using HTML + CSS + JavaScript all at once!

-This website was the final assignment for the 3<sup>rd</sup> module of the Web Programming Course in  AUG-NOV 2021 @ Instituto Tecnológico de Saltillo.<br>
+This website was the final assignment for the 3<sup>rd</sup> module of the Web Programming Course in  AUG-NOV 2021 at college.<br>

 The assignment was given as follows:<br>